springernature/shunter/docs/getting-started.md

 JSON server listening on port 5401
 ```

 Leave this running.
-Now if you re-run `node app.js` in your original terminal window and visit [http://localhost:5400/](http://localhost:5400/) you should see a nice blue page with some form fields!
+Now if you re-run `node app.js` in your original terminal window and visit [http://localhost:5400/](http://localhost:5400/) you should see a nice page with some form fields!

 We'll want to provide a sample JSON file that the Shunter application can proxy to.
 We create sample JSON files in the `data` folder.
 Add the following to `data/home.json`: